nifyacorp/backend/README.md

 - Request/response validation via Fastify schemas
 - Structured error handling with detailed responses
 - Protection against JSON prototype pollution

+### Recent Row-Level Security Fixes

+In February-March 2025, we implemented fixes to resolve issues with Row-Level Security context handling:

+1. Updated `setRLSContext` and `withRLSContext` functions to properly handle PostgreSQL's requirement for literal values in `SET LOCAL` commands
+2. Added proper UUID validation to prevent SQL injection
+3. Ensured all notification repository functions set the RLS context before executing database queries

+These fixes ensure notifications are correctly scoped to their owners and can be retrieved properly through the API.
+For detailed information, see the [RLS-FIXES.md](./RLS-FIXES.md) file.

 ## 📊 Monitoring & Logging